 What Does Sensory Overload Feel Like?

 Depending on the affected sense or senses, sensory overload can feel like many different things.
-It can be an auditory experience, something related to touch, smell, taste-related, or even visual.
+It can be an auditory experience, something related to touch, smell, taste, or even vision.

 Auditory

-This is a sensitivity to sounds, types of sound, volumes, and specific patterns.
-It can happen at events like concerts, in crowded places, or when everyone is talking over each other.
+This is a sensitivity to sounds, specific types of sound, volumes, and particular patterns.
+It can happen at events like concerts, in crowded places, or when everyone is talking over each other at the dinner table.
 These external sounds become so loud that the individual cannot seem to hear themselves think.

 Touch

 This could be a sensitivity to things that touch the skin, such as certain fabrics or textures.
 However, it could also include hugs and general physical closeness.
-Sensory overload of touch can, in some cases, make individuals avoidant of physical affection.
+Sensory overload of touch can, in some cases, make individuals avoid physical affection.

 Smell

 Sensitivity to smell is unique as this sense is tied to the limbic system, which controls how we process emotions and memory storage.
-That means that certain smells, strong smells, or seasonal smells can lead to sensory overload because there may be a strong emotional connection to it.
-It could evoke a certain memory.
+That means that certain smells, strong smells, or seasonal smells can lead to sensory overload because there may be a strong emotional connection to it as it could trigger a specific memory.

 Taste

-Sensitivity to taste can be perceived as someone who is a picky eater or someone who likes boring tasting food.
+Sensitivity to taste can be perceived as someone who is a picky eater or someone who likes bland-tasting food.
 It can be a challenge for them to try new foods or foods with lots of flavor or varying temperatures because it overwhelms their sense of taste.

 Visual